Sunday, January 6, 2019

 With a CSA (Community Supported Agriculture), you pay the farmer before the growing season starts so she can buy all her seeds and supplies she needs.
 Then, when she starts harvesting in May/June, you get a share of what is harvested each week through October.
 If you calculate how much you are spending on produce each week, it is likely more than you are now.
 What we found is that our overall grocery bill went down dramatically as we planned all our meals around the produce we were getting each week.
 A CSA is a great deal as well as motivator to eat really well!

 You can grow in small spaces and pots.
 You don’t need much room.
 It is amazing how much you can grow in a small amount of space.
 How to decide what to plant for small spaces?
 It doesn’t take more time than grocery shopping or eating out to grow your own.
-Seeds are cheap (you can even get them for free from friends, neighbors or the veggies you get from the store).
+Seeds are cheap (you can even get them for free from friends, neighbors or the veggies and fruits you get from the store).
 You can make containers out of almost anything, too.
 A 6’ by 6’ plot, planted right, will grow most of what you need for produce for most of the year.
 This small of an area will grow $500 worth of produce if only doing a traditional 2 season garden.
-Stretch it to a 4 season garden and the benefit goes up.
+Mediterranean diet garden Stretch it to a 4 season garden and the benefit goes up.
 You can garden year round in small space

 Eat "as close to the root as possible".
 As soon as you pick a vegetable, it begins to die.
 Some vegetables lose 90% of their nutritional value in a week, about the time it takes for produce to be picked, washed, packaged, shipped across the country and put on the store shelf.
 Cooking also destroys the enzymes in food.
 The most nutritious will be that which is just picked, grown in soil that is rich in organic matter and minerals.
 Fresh is best!